welpo/git-sumi/website/docs/faq.md

     exit 0  # Exit successfully without running git-sumi. fi
 # highlight-end

+# Check if git-sumi is installed.
+if ! command -v git-sumi &> /dev/null
+then
+    echo "git-sumi is not installed.
+Please install it.
+See https://sumi.rs for instructions." echo "Alternatively, edit or remove the commit-msg hook in .git/hooks/commit-msg." exit 1 fi

 # Run git-sumi on the commit message if on the 'main' branch.
 git-sumi -- "$(cat $1)"  # Exit with error if linting fails.